 Emily Cooper’s apartment is located in the 5th arrondissement.

 When Emily arrives in Paris, she is taken directly to her apartment.
 This is located in the 5th district of Paris.
-Paris has 20 districts or arrondissements that surround the River Seine in the form of a spiral, so it is a mess the Parisian neighborhoods.
+Paris has 20 districts or arrondissements surrounding the River Seine in the form of a spiral, so it is a mess of the Parisian neighborhoods.

-We continue with the Emily district in Paris, it is in the 5th arrondissement, in Place de l’Estrapade.
+We continue with the Emily district in Paris, which is in the 5th arrondissement, in Place de l’Estrapade.
 Very close to the Pantheon and the Sorbonne.

 Just below her home, in the show, is Gabriel’s restaurant and Moderne bakery, where she buys her first pain au chocolate.